dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2020-04-26-Cause-Of-Pain-And-Suffering.md

 header:
      teaser: /assets/images/wiapost/5124-Cause-Of-Pain-And-Suffering.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Cause Of Pain And Suffering](/assets/images/wiapost/5124-Cause-Of-Pain-And-Suffering.jpg)

-## Cause Of Pain And Suffering
+# Cause Of Pain And Suffering

 I am a body.
 Therefore I must have pain and comfort.
 And I can cause pain and comfort for others.